ern0/gioco-a-intervalli/doc/lessons.md

 and stored the results.

 We calculated that the
-"one record per share" model
-was not feasible
-with the computing and database capacity at the time, so we split up the task:
+"one record per share" data model was not feasible with the computing and database capacity at the time, so we split up the task: